Isaac Wilson Rush

 Brief Life History of Isaac Wilson

 When Isaac Wilson Rush was born on 7 April 1870, in Madison Township, Clarion, Pennsylvania, United States, his father, Isaac Wilson Rush, was 51 and his mother, Clarissa Matilda Hine, was 30.
 He married Ida Zelma Fitz Randolph on 11 October 1893, in New Athens, Madison Township, Clarion, Pennsylvania, United States.
 They were the parents of at least 4 sons and 3 daughters.
 He lived in Pennsylvania, United States in 1870.
-He died on 30 November 1937, in East Brady, Clarion, Pennsylvania, United States, at the age of 67.
+He died on 30 November 1937, in East Brady, Clarion, Pennsylvania, United States, at the age of 67, and was buried in Rimersburg, Clarion, Pennsylvania, United States.

 Photos and Memories (0)